The Dukes of Hazzard: The General Lee (Dodge Charger)

 The General Lee was based on a 1969 Dodge Charger owned by Bo and Luke.
 It was orange with a Confederate battle flag painted on the roof, the words "GENERAL LEE" over each door, and the number "01" on each door.
 In the original five Georgia-filmed episodes, a Confederate flag along with a checkered racing flag in a criss-cross pattern could be seen behind the rear window; this was removed because the extra decal was impossible to replicate over and over again.
 The name refers to the American Civil War Confederate General Robert E. Lee.
 The television show was based on the movie Moonrunners, in turn based on actual moonshine runners who used a 1958 Chrysler named Traveler, after General Lee's horse (with a slight spelling change).
 Traveler was originally intended to be the name of the Duke boys' stock car too, until producers agreed that General Lee had more punch to it.

 Since it was built as a race car, the doors were welded shut.
 Through the history of the show, an estimated 309 Chargers were used; 17 are still known to exist in various states of repair.
 A replica was owned by John Schneider, known as "Bo's General Lee".
 In 2008, Schneider sold "Bo's General Lee" at the Barrett-Jackson automobile auction for $230,000.
 An eBay auction which garnered a bid of $9,900,500 for the car was never finalized, with the purported bidder claiming his account had been hacked.
 The underside of the hood has the signatures of the cast from the 1997 TV movie.
 Schneider has also restored over 20 other General Lees to date.
 In 2008, a replica of the General Lee fetched a high bid of $450,000 at the Barrett-Jackson auto auction.

 In 2012, the General Lee 1, the first car used in filming the series, was purchased at auction by golfer Bubba Watson for $110,000.
 The car had been scrapped after being wrecked during the famous opening jump shoot, and was later discovered in a junkyard by the president of the North American General Lee fan club.
-In 2015, following a wave of sentiment against Confederate symbolism in the wake of shootings in Charleston, SC (relating to photos where the attacker had posed with the Confederate flag), Bubba Watson announced that he would remove the Confederate flag from the roof of the General Lee 1 and repaint it with the U.S. national flag.
+In 2015, following a wave of sentiment against Confederate symbolism in the wake of shootings in Charleston, South Carolina (relating to photos where the attacker had posed with the Confederate flag), Bubba Watson announced that he would remove the Confederate flag from the roof of the General Lee 1 and repaint it with the U.S. national flag.

 The show also used 1968 Chargers (which shared the same sheet metal) by pop-riveting the "I" piece to the center of the 68's grille, as well as cutting out the tail lights, pop-riveting the '69 lenses in place, and removing the round side marker lights.
 These Chargers performed many record-breaking jumps throughout the show, almost all of them resulting in a completely destroyed car.
 No 1970 Chargers were used, as backdating them proved to be too time-consuming.